openconnectors/connectors-legacy-prototype/java/README.md

 #Connectors Framework

-This project is to develop the framework and the there underlying implementations for input output to various external storage and data processing systems.
+This project is to develop the framework and the there underlying implementations for input and output to various external storage and data processing systems.

 ## Design